lRomul/argus-freesound/README.md

 * Use different probabilities for sampling curated and noisy data
 * Training on hand relabeled curated samples with a low lwlrap score by previous models
 * Training with BCE on noisy samples with a high lwlrap score by previous models
-* Mixed precision training with apex.amp allows to use batch size 128 with input size 256x128
+* Mixed precision training with apex.amp allows using batch size 128 with input size 256x128 px

 ### Ensemble

-The geometric mean of 7 first-level models and 3 second-level models were used for final submission.
-[MLP](src/stacking/models.py) trained with different hyperparameters were used as second-level models.
-Seven first-level models were chosen by enumeration of combinations of training experiments to finding highest CV score.
+The geometric mean of 7 first-level models and 3 second-level models was used for the final submission.
+[MLPs](src/stacking/models.py) trained with different hyperparameters were used as second-level models.
+Seven first-level models were chosen by enumeration of combinations of training experiments to finding the highest CV score.

 ### Lab journal

 The progress of the solution during the competition can be seen in the [laboratory journal](https://docs.google.com/spreadsheets/d/1uOp2Du3CROtpg7TuSFmSejyXQe2Dp8DGh5Dm5onBWfc/edit?usp=sharing).
-It describes all the experiments and ideas partially in Russian, sorry.
+It describes all the experiments and ideas, but it is partially in Russian, sorry :).

 ## Quick setup and start